mtahran/LambdawithCron/README.md

 - **`dev.tfvars`**: Example Terraform variable file (`terraform.tfvars`) specific to the `dev` environment.
 Update this file with any environment-specific configuration values.
 More tfvars file can be added for other environments.

+- **`locals.tf`**: It is used to define local values or expressions that can be reused within the Terraform configuration.

 - **`app/Hello-World.py`**: Contains the Python code for the AWS Lambda function.
 Modify this file to implement the desired functionality for your Lambda function.

 - **`.gitignore`**: It specifies intentionally untracked files that Git should ignore when tracking changes in a repository.